Corporate building with courtyard and plants.

 An additional component is the EPRO e.drain 6000 — a lightweight, three dimensional, high-compressive strength polypropylene core that is bonded with non-woven geotextile fabric.
 All together, the components of HotDeck protect the rubberized HD.membrane from physical damage through the construction process, UV exposure and provide redundant layers of long-term waterproofing protection.

 The benefits are immense.
-Three layers of waterproofing materials create a redundant, composite system that is superior to using the individual materials alone, plus two extra layers of protection.
-The reinforced hot fluid-applied rubberized membrane has no seams, therefore no leakage.
+Three layers of waterproofing materials create a composite system - superior to using the individual materials alone.
+The reinforced hot fluid-applied rubberized membrane has no seams, and therefore no leakage.
 It is fully bonded because the system mechanically bonds to concrete.

 EPRO’s products are industry-standard with proven technology that works.
 Don’t believe us?
 Take a look at our warranty.
 Combine HotDeck with EPRO’s below-grade systems for increased protection and have a single-source warranty for the entire structure.